'Everybody is cheating': Why this teacher has adopted an open ChatGPT policy

 Mollick isn't the first to try to put guardrails in place for a post-ChatGPT world.

-Earlier this month, 22-year-old Princeton student Edward Tian created a program to detect if something had been written by a machine.
-It was so popular that when he launched it, the website crashed from overuse.
+Earlier this month, 22-year-old Princeton student Edward Tian created an app to detect if something had been written by a machine.
+Named GPTZero, it was so popular that when he launched it, the app crashed from overuse.

 "Humans deserve to know when something is written by a human or written by a machine," Tian told NPR of his motivation.